Alabama-born ISIS wife will not be admitted to the US, Pompeo says

 Now Muthana is not allowed to leave the camp she is being held at and has to be escorted around by Kurdish fighters, more than 6,500 miles away from the Alabama city she once called home.

-Fox News’ Greg Norman and Nick Kalman contributed to this report.
+Fox News’ Rich Edson, Nick Kalman and Greg Norman contributed to this report.